infinitetoast/backScratch/README.md

 ## How it Works

-backScratcher operates off of a one to one trading algorithim.
+backScratch operates off of a one to one trading algorithim.
 The only way to have someone complete a task for you is to complete a task for someone else.
 This "back scratching" method allows for the app to reward helpful users while lowering unhelpful or unrealisitc users.
 After a user completes a task for someone else, both the task recipient and task doer rate each other.
 When a user successfully completes a task for someone else he is awarded a coin.
 These coins can then be used to request tasks to be done for you.
 This has the interesting side effect of converting unqunatifiable services in the real world into a shared digital currency.
 Alternatively, a selfless user could never ask to have anything done for them and essiently use the app as a hub for potential volunteer work.
 A leaderboard will display the most helfpul app users, and encourage users to complete more tasks for others.

 ## App Architecture